Most website owners and bloggers dream of ranking in Google’s top ten for their respective keywords.

 With all of the changes in social media, SEO and digital marketing, if you can write a thorough and useful article based on current information, a lot more people will want to subscribe to your email list and remain loyal.

 Step #2: Research current information.
-After you’ve found an outdated topic or piece of content that needs an upgrade, the next step is to research current information on that topic.
+After you’ve found an outdated topic or piece of content that needs an upgrade, the next step is to research current information on that topic or search term.

 For example, it used to be relatively easy to rank in Google top 10, once you targeted a particular keyword with minimal competition.
 What SEO used to be and what it is now are two very different things, like two parallel lines.